The Growth of eSports & MMO Games

 Success Outside the Realm of MMORPG

-Up until now we mostly talked about the MMORPG, and although it is the most common sub-genre of MMO, it is hardly the only.
-Strategy MMO games, MMO shooters, and Massively Multiplayer Online Survival titles are popular enough to warrant consideration.
+Up until now we mostly covered MMORPG, and although it is the most common sub-genre of MMO, it is hardly the only.
+Strategy MMO games, MMO shooters, and Survival titles are popular enough to warrant consideration.
 It comes with little surprise that these sub-genres find more success as eSports titles, mainly because they are, well… less massive.

-Ark: Survival Evolved, an MMO survival game, recently launch a standalone competitive mode called Survival of the Fittest - a Multiplayer Online Survival Arena (MOSA) where players compete to be the last survivor on an island.
+Ark: Survival Evolved, an MMO survival game, launched a standalone competitive mode called Survival of the Fittest - a Multiplayer Online Survival Arena (MOSA) where players compete to be the last survivor on an island.

 While these games do have a modicum of success, both are relatively new to the eSports scene and are still not popular enough to compete in the big leagues, so to speak.
 Another problem is that both games sacrifice the very things that make them an MMO, mainly the “massive” part, to appeal to eSports players.